 To make a commitment to be a successful online learner

 Duquesne's online students should expect to reserve time each day to engage and participate actively in their online course.
-Please read the Characteristics of Successful Online Leaners - this document identifies the characteristics and strategies used by online students to be successful and achieve their educational goals.
+Please read our Tips for Success for strategies used by online students to be successful and achieve their educational goals.